joryeugene/minimalist-responsive-personal-landing-page/README.md

 My minimalist **responsive** personal landing page with cover background image and social media links.

 #### It works on all devices in landscape and portrait orientations.
 It uses _fluid sizing_ and _spacing_, _tailored background image selection_ through media queries, and _enhanced SVG_ and _link accessibility_ through _ARIA attributes_.

+* Background image can be changed with the button in the bottom right corner
+* Alternate background images are preload depending on device screen size
+* Everything is keyboard accessible
+* When hovering over or focused on a main icon, see through to the background image with inline SVGs

 ### Check it out **[here](http://jorypestorious.com)**